 - The Candy Corn Contest (Kids of Polk Street School series) by Patricia Reilly Giff

 - Apples to Oregon by Deborah Hopkinson

 These are just a few of the many books that are written around a specific food.
 Have fun!

-Students will be given many ways to share their favorite books with their classmates through a book recommendation board, peer recommendations, and book commercials.
+Students can share their favorite books with their classmates in many ways, such as a book recommendation board, peer recommendations, and book commercials.

 Students will be introduced to book reviews and will act as book critics in the classroom.
 They will read reviews written by adult and student critics before writing their own book reviews.

 Like the Caldecott or Newbery Medals, students celebrate their favorite books by holding their own class book awards, complete with a ceremony announcing the winners.